 In a discussion, users or Teams can have different roles that determine what rights they have to perform certain actions.
 This article will outline what each role allows users to do, as well as how to adjust users' roles in a discussion.

 Content covered in this article:

-There are five possible roles a user can have in a discussion: Owner, Admin, Editor, Writer, Suggester, or Viewer.
+There are six roles a user or Team can have in a discussion: Owner, Admin, Editor, Writer, Suggester, or Viewer.

 The Owner is the creator of a discussion, with the same rights as an Admin, however, Admins are not able to change the Owner’s role.
 There can only be one Owner in a discussion at any time.
 An Owner can choose another user to take over the ownership of a discussion if desired (see Transferring Ownership of a Discussion).

-Editors have full rights to create, edit, move, and delete all claims in a discussion, as well as to comment or mark claims for review.
+Editors are able to create, edit, move, and delete all claims in a discussion, as well as mark claims for review.

 Writers have the right to create, move, edit or delete their own claims, as well as link claims in other locations in the discussion.
 Writers can comment on any claims in the discussion, and message the discussion chat.

 This is the default role for all logged-in users, and applies to public discussions even if a user does not have an invite to the discussion.
 If a suggester wants to contribute a claim, they need to suggest them (see Suggesting Claims) - their suggested claims are initially only visible to the Admins in a discussion and must be approved.
 A Suggester can also suggest a comment (see Suggesting Comments), and vote on claims (see About Voting) if voting is enabled.

 Viewers can only exist in private discussions.
 Viewers are able to access the private discussion, however cannot contribute to it.